Physics-50/Module-3/docs/week3.md

 ----------------------

-#### Miniquestion: How does the correction in Young's formula compare for the two diffraction gratings?
+#### Miniquestion 2: How does the correction in Young's formula compare for the two diffraction gratings?

 *[Click here to open in a new tab](https://docs.google.com/forms/d/e/1FAIpQLSc0X_Fkrha96zmuUgdJoqBOsre-V8M98C_jpvZ7PeuGnDYbLw/viewform?){:target="_blank"}*